blueskinlizard/AutoSentinel/README.md

 ## 🧠 Overview

-AutoSentinel combines server-side video processing with web-based visualization tools to deliver a near real-time firearm detection solution for schools and secure facilities.
+AutoSentinel combines server-side video processing with web-based visualization tools to deliver a near real-time firearm detection solution for schools and secure facilities (It uploads frames, so it has a detection delay of ~3 seconds).
 The system ingests video feeds, runs detections using a high-performance computer vision model (Yolov11m), and broadcasts detected images from a surveilance stream to a web dashboard with actionable timestamps of where any guns were detected.

 ---
-## 🧩 Multi-User & Multi-Camera Architecture

-AutoSentinel is built for scalable deployment across institutions such as schools, campuses, or office buildings—supporting multiple users, real-time surveillance feeds, and modular monitoring dashboards.

 ### 👥 Multi-User Support

 #### User Accounts & Authentication